-In 2004 and 2014, the hall also hosted the Women’s Handball European Championship.
+In 2004 and 2014, the arena was one of the venues for the European Women’s Handball Championship.
+Concerts in Phoenix Arena:

 David Copperfield, Joe Cocker, Bryan Adams,Lenny Kravitz, Paco de Lucía, Michael Flatley.

 Junior Figure Skating and Ice Dance World Championships (2016)